-- 1. Reassemble all parts in the reverse order of disassembly. - 2.
-When tightening the fasteners, refer to the table on page 20 for the required torque values. - 3.
+- 1. Reassemble all parts in the reverse order of disassembly.
+Replace Torx head screw (46) with the new Torx head screw. - 2.
+When tightening the fasteners, refer to the table on page 21 for the required torque values. - 3.
 Refer to the RTN adjustments on page 13. - NOTE: As a general rule, use the low end of the torque specification on fasteners when reassembling the unit.